VoronDesign/VoronUsers/printer_mods/OboMaker3D/C17-EXT/Readme.md

 The C17-EXT filter replaces the standard filter of the Voron 2.4 and to add one on the Switchwire .
 It has a 120mm fan and can use the C17-EXT-Cartridge filter (HEPA 13 and Carbon) or commercial HEPA Carbon filters.

+This is a first publication, although all parts has been tested, there may be errors do not hesitate to contact me.

 ## 2 configurations

 <div align="center">With adapter for standard back panel Voron</div>